MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - As network-based firewalls only filter traffic between networks, they are incapable of blocking lateral movement inside of VLANs.
 Their functionality might further be degraded by poor network segmentation.
 - The majority of network firewalls is incapable of differentiating between various RPC-based protocols, most of which use dynamic port numbers.
-The entire ephemeral TCP port range (49152-65535) is thus typically accessible on domain controllers from the entire corporate network, regardless of whether a particular port is used by the Netlogon service or for remote management of scheduled tasks.
+Thus, the entire ephemeral TCP port range (49152-65535) is typically accessible on domain controllers from the entire corporate network, regardless of whether a particular port is used by the Netlogon service or for remote management of scheduled tasks.
-- Network-based firewalls are commonly managed by dedicated teams, which might lack the required advanced Windows knowledge.
+- Network-based firewalls are commonly managed by dedicated teams that might lack the required advanced Windows knowledge.

 ![RPC over named pipes traffic with SMBv3 encryption](../Images/Screenshots/wireshark-smb3.png)

-The best-practice is thus to configure both the network-based firewall and host-based firewall.
+The best practice is thus to configure both the network-based firewall and host-based firewall.
 Internet traffic should additionally be filtered by proxy servers.

-This whitepaper only focuses on secure configuration of host-based firewalls, i.e., Windows Defender Firewall with Advanced Security, on domain controllers.
-However, the [Inbound Firewall Rules Reference](#inbound-firewall-rules-reference) chapter might also serve as information source for configuring network-based firewalls.
+This whitepaper only focuses on the secure configuration of host-based firewalls, i.e., Windows Defender Firewall with Advanced Security, on domain controllers.
+However, the [Inbound Firewall Rules Reference](#inbound-firewall-rules-reference) chapter might also serve as an information source for configuring network-based firewalls.

 ### Need for Scripting

-As the Windows Firewall does not provide the ability create named IP address sets, e.g., Management VLANs, manual (re)configuration of firewall rules and their source IP address ranges is cumbersome and error-prone.
+As the Windows Firewall does not provide the ability to create named IP address sets, e.g., Management VLANs, manual (re)configuration of firewall rules and their source IP address ranges is cumbersome and error-prone.
-We have additionally noticed that port numbers are sometimes mangled while copying firewall rules between policy objetcs.
+We have additionally noticed that port numbers are sometimes mangled while copying firewall rules between policy objects.
-It is therefore strongly recommended to use PowerShell scripts to manage Windows Firewall rules, which is what the `DCFWTool` does.
+It is therefore strongly recommended that PowerShell scripts be used manage Windows Firewall rules, which is what the `DCFWTool` does.

 ### Static IP Addresses